About Employment Security

 Unemployment benefits were first issued in Washington state in 1939.
 Cash was in short supply and unemployed workers lined up for cash payments to help them support themselves while they looked for work.
 Benefits provided modest financial stability to buy food and meet mortgage or rent payments.
 It also helped communities maintain consumer spending and jobs as the economy struggled to rebound.
 The maximum weekly payment was about $15, with an average of just under $12.
 The average wage for all workers in the state was about $27 per week at that time.

 While the concept of unemployment insurance remains the same today, unemployed workers no longer wait in line for cash.
-Instead, they file claims over the phone or on the Internet and receive weekly checks in the mail.
+Instead, they file claims over the phone or on the Internet and receive their benefits on a prepaid debit card or through direct deposit into their bank account.

 More employment services join the department